cerberlink/Algorithm/README.md

 - Masters Theorem

   - (this part is not from the specific book.
-I am sure you can look it through Google. there are awesome resources outside about Masters Theorem)
+I am sure you can look it through Google.
+There are awesome resources outside about Masters Theorem)

 - Divide and Conquer